gazebosim/gz-physics/README.md

-# Ignition Physics : Physics classes and functions for robot applications
+# Gazebo Physics : Physics classes and functions for robot applications

 **Maintainer:** scpeters AT openrobotics DOT org